-Common to all cameras
+Common to most cameras

 - MENU Displays the main CHDK menu

-- SET or FUNC/SET Display the Script menu
+- FUNC.SET Display the Script menu

-- DISPLAY Button -- Return to previous menu
+- DISP.
+Button -- Return to previous menu

-- Full Shutter press Executes the selected Script
+- Full Shutter press Executes the selected Script, or pauses the running script

 The following functions are available any time CHDK is loaded.